-Discover the only Bachelor degree program in Northern California to be approved by the American Bar Association and in which you complete your Bachelor of Arts and earn a Paralegal Certificate* at the same time.
+Discover the only Bachelor degree program in Northern California to be approved by the American Bar Association.
+This innovative degree allows you to complete your Bachelor of Arts and earn a Paralegal Certificate* at the same time.

-This Bachelor of Arts completion program, offered at the Pleasant Hill campus, fosters critical thinking by focusing on effective written and oral communications as well as specific analytical skills.
-The Legal Specialty coursework is enhanced by a rich mixture of Bachelor of Arts courses in writing, history, government, and social justice.
+This Bachelor of Arts completion program, offered at the Pleasant Hill campus, fosters critical thinking by focusing on effective communication skills as well as specific legal analytical skills.
+The Legal Specialty coursework is enhanced by a rich mixture of Bachelor of Arts courses in writing, history, business, government, and social justice.
 This degree prepares students to become effective paralegals and lays an excellent foundation for students moving into Law School.

 *Please Note: Paralegals cannot provide legal advice except as directed by an attorney nor can they establish a client/business relationship or represent a client in court.